Espanto III

-Miguel "Miguelito" Vázquez Bernal (February 11, 1940 – December 8, 1996), was a Mexican luchador or professional wrestler known under the ring name Espanto III ("Terror 3").
-During his career in lucha libre he formed a long running, successful trio known as Los Espantos ("The Terrors") with his brother José Eusebio Vázquez Bernal (known as Espanto I) and Fernando Cisneros Carrillo (Espanto II).
+Miguel "Miguelito" Vázquez Bernal (February 11, 1940 – December 8, 1996), was a Mexican professional wrestler, known under the ring name Espanto III ("Terror 3").
+During his career in professional wrestling, he formed a long running, successful trio known as Los Espantos ("The Terrors") with his brother José Eusebio Vázquez Bernal (known as Espanto I) and Fernando Cisneros Carrillo (Espanto II).
 Los Espantos was one of the first examples of an identical trio, where all three members of the team used the same name, mask and wrestling gear only distinguished by a number.
-After his retirement he trained his sons for a professional wrestling career, and the later followed in his footsteps as Espanto IV and Espanto V.
+After his retirement, he trained his sons for a professional wrestling career, and they later followed in his footsteps as Espanto IV and Espanto V.

 Early life

 Miguel Vázquez Bernal, known as "Miguelito" to his friends and family, was born on February 11, 1940, in Torreón, Coahuila, Mexico.
 He was seven years younger than his brother José Eusebio and possibly had more siblings.
-José Eusebio became a professional wrestler or luchador around 1953, which inspired his younger brother to later follow in his footsteps.
+José Eusebio became a professional wrestler around 1953, which inspired his younger brother to later follow in his footsteps.